WYO131

 Mile 103- Aid Station

 Louis Lake Lodge.
-This is a minimally stocked aid station.
-Water, drink mix and a few snacks will be provided.
+Fully stocked aid station.
+Water, drink mix and snacks will be provided.

 Crew members are NOT allowed at this location.